 Under Colorado law, an insured party must be treated fairly.
 An insurance company has a duty to act in accordance with the terms of your policy.
 To file an insurance bad faith claim involves several steps:

 The Fang Law Firm has extensive experience in resolving insurance bad faith cases.
 We offer free case evaluations to assist you during this difficult time.
-Our Denver insurance bad faith lawyers know how to apply pressure on your insurance company.
+Our Denver insurance bad faith lawyers know how to apply pressure on your insurance company and help you receive fair compensation.
 We also know what it takes to craft a case that can win in court or in settlement negotiations.
-If you are struggling with an insurance company that is failing to pay a valid claim, denying a claim, or delaying paying a settlement, our Denver insurance bad faith lawyers can help.
+If you are struggling with an insurance company that is failing to pay a valid claim, denying a claim, offering a low settlement, or delaying paying a settlement, our Denver insurance bad faith lawyers can help.

 If you are being treated unfairly by your insurance company, contact The Fang Law Firm today for a free consultation.